Language Grounding with 3D Objects: Introduction

 A person requesting a mug with a wide handle has a \textit{mental model} of the referent object that includes its full 3D spatial information; humans do not imagine objects only in 2 dimensions.
 Further, someone trying to retrieve said mug will differentiate it from other mugs on the countertop by viewing the mugs from different angles to inspect the handles.

 Our goal is to similarly imbue robots with three dimensional notions of language grounding, by encouraging them to \textit{rotate} an object when selecting the referent of a language description.
-We introduce the \datasetfull\ (\dataset) dataset, which provides discriminative natural language descriptions of 3D ShapeNet~\cite{shapenet2015} object models. \dataset\ includes both \textit{\vis} descriptions that focus on colors and object categories and \textit{\nonvis} descriptions that focus on shapes and parts (Section~\ref{sec:dataset}).
-We train agents to select the correct object given its description, and find that estimating the current view and performing rotation on objects to obtain an additional vantage point improves accuracy (Figure~\ref{fig:main}).
+We introduce the \datasetfull\ (\dataset) dataset, which provides discriminative natural language descriptions of 3D ShapeNet~\cite{shapenet2015} object models. \dataset\ includes both \textit{\vis} descriptions that focus on colors and object categories and \textit{\nonvis} descriptions that focus on shapes and parts.
+We finetune large off-the-shelf models to select the correct object given its description, and find that estimating the input views as an auxiliary prediction improves accuracy.

-In particular, we introduce \modelfull\ (\model) which performs view estimation as an auxiliary loss to encourage 3D object understanding (Section~\ref{sec:methods}) during the \dataset\ task.
+We introduce \modelfull\ (\model) which performs view estimation as an auxiliary loss to encourage 3D object understanding (Section~\ref{sec:methods}) during the \dataset\ task.
 We find that using multiple views to select the correct object improves over single-view object selection, using the large-scale vision-and-language CLIP~\cite{clip} model as a backbone to score how well an image and language \scorer.
-We show that enabling agents to rotate objects to a new view, while performing auxiliary view estimation, can result in higher accuracy at selecting referent objects than consuming panoramic views of objects while simultaneously being more realistic for a physical robot platform.
+We show that models taking in multiple views of objects objects, while performing auxiliary view estimation, can result in accuracy approaching that of models consuming panoramic views of objects, while also being more realistic for a robot.